JeanExtreme002/FlightRadarAPI/README.md

 # FlightRadarAPI
 Unofficial SDK for [FlightRadar24](https://www.flightradar24.com/) for Python 3 and Node.js.

-This SDK provides flight and airport data available to the public on the FlightRadar24 website.
+This SDK should only be used for your own educational purposes.
+If you are interested in accessing Flightradar24 data commercially, please contact business@fr24.com.

 See more information at: https://www.flightradar24.com/terms-and-conditions